Indigenous groups paying the price for Russia's massive Arctic fuel spill | CBC News

 Historic amount of 'voluntary compensation' requested

 The fallout from the spill has been swift.
-On June 10, Russian state investigators had arrested three plant managers.
+On June 10, Russian state investigators arrested three plant managers.
 A few days later, the mayor of Norilsk was charged with criminal negligence for his delayed response.

 Even before the arrests, Russian President Vladimir Putin scolded the region's governor in a live television address for learning of the incident only days after the fact, on social media.
 He also castigated Norilsk Nickel's executives in a widely-televised conference call.